jtrv/superseedr/README.md

 # Private Tracker Build
 cargo install superseedr --no-default-features
 ```
+### Private Tracker Builds
+This installation is intended for private trackers, as it disables peer-discovery features (DHT & PEX).
+These features will not be included in the final build of the private versions of superseedr.

 ## Current Status & Features
 The client is in a late-alpha stage, with most core BitTorrent features implemented and functional.
 Testing and refining for V1.0 release.